 • .NET

-Automatic discovery for Linux operates as a mode of the Splunk Distribution of OpenTelemetry Collector.
-You install and activate automatic discovery for the Collector by using the Linux installer script or package manager.
+Zero-code instrumentation for Linux operates as a mode of the Splunk Distribution of the OpenTelemetry Collector.
+You install and activate zero-code instrumentation for the Collector by using the Linux installer script or package manager.
 During installation, you can specify the types of language runtimes you want the Collector to detect.

 After installation, the Collector runs in your Linux environment and listens for requests to your applications.
 When the Collector detects activity, it gathers telemetry data from your application runtime and sends this data to Splunk Application Performance Monitoring (APM).